romikasaini/Pausepred_offline/README.md

 2. Bio::DB::Fasta

-Bio::DB::Fasta be installed by installing BioPerl-1.6.1 follow this link to install bioperl http://bioperl.org/INSTALL.html
+Bio::DB::Fasta can be installed by installing BioPerl-1.6.1 follow this link to install bioperl http://bioperl.org/INSTALL.html

 or
 Please follow the instructions given at the bottom of this document(Perl module installation).